 Federal marijuana conspiracy Lincoln, Nebraska:

 The same Monday, a Berry Law criminal defense attorney was finishing the third day of a hearing on motion to suppress in federal court for a criminal conspiracy based on evidence seized during an interstate traffic stop.
 In this case a Deputy Lancaster County Sheriff stopped a driver for the alleged traffic violation of following too close.
 Following to close is a common reason that law enforcement use in Nebraska to stop out of state travelers for criminal interdiction purposes.
 The problem with using this reason to stop a driver is that the language of the traffic statute gives law enforcement a large amount of discretion.

 The law requires that vehicles maintain a “reasonable and prudent” following distance.
 Law enforcement officers often apply a subjective standard of what is reasonable rather than an objective standard.
 When reviewing police car video footage it is often clear that several cars could have been pulled over for following too close, but that law enforcement singled out the vehicle with license plates from California, Washington, or Oregon.
 The reason for the stop usually has to do more with interstate drug interdiction than the alleged traffic violation.

 If the court finds the traffic stop is valid, the next issue is whether police detention of the driver was based on reasonable suspicion of criminal activity or whether the detention was unlawful.

 The first place the criminal defense attorney focuses his effort is on whether the stop was illegal.
 If the stop was illegal, any other evidence obtained during the traffic stop is excluded.
 The federal hearing on Monday has not yet resulted in a court ruling.
-Interestingly, when Berry Law Firm was researching the stop, it found that the Deputy who conducted the traffic stop had stopped several other out of state drivers for following too close and subsequently searched their cars for marijuana or large sums of cash.
+Interestingly, when Berry Law was researching the stop, it found that the Deputy who conducted the traffic stop had stopped several other out of state drivers for following too close and subsequently searched their cars for marijuana or large sums of cash.